Teaching Interests

 Personal Interests

-Personal info beyond the kids (as if there is such a thing): I met my wife-to-be, Laura Hansen, in 1986 while we were both grad students at Duke.
+I met my wife-to-be, Laura Hansen, in 1986 while we were both grad students at Duke.
 We were married in 1988 in a field in Iowa, and lived in the Durham, NC area for six years while we completed our degrees.
 For the next six years, we lived in Frederick, MD, and commuted in opposite directions.
 I taught at Dickinson College (65 miles north) and Laura was a scientist at the National Cancer Institute (45 miles south).
 Although we both loved our jobs, commuting with kids became a little too much, so in the summer of 2000, we bought a beautiful house in Bellevue, NE, and are both faculty at Creighton University.